henkvanderduim/henkvanderduim/README.md

 👉 Personal Branding
 👉 Computational Thinking

-👉 An example of my writing: <a href="https://hackernoon.com/174-ai-tools-to-try">174 AI-Tools To Try</a>
+👉 An example of my scribblings: <a href="https://hackernoon.com/174-ai-tools-to-try">174 AI-Tools To Try</a>

 ## Where to find me
 <table>